Skip to main content

 • October 27, 2011

-Synthroid (levothyroxine) for Underactive Thyroid "I have been on synthroid for about 7 years.
-I am 43 now.
-I still feel very tired, I have no energy.
-No motivation.
+Synthroid (levothyroxine) for Underactive Thyroid "I have been on Synthroid for about 7 years.
+I am 43 now, but I still feel very tired and have no energy or motivation.
 My bones feel weak.
-I have been telling my doctor maybe I need a higher dosage.
-He said no. I told him maybe I need to change it he said no I'm fine but I know my body.
-My hair is falling, it's thin.
+I have been telling my doctor that maybe I need a higher dosage, but he said no. I suggested changing the medication, but he insisted I am fine.
+But I know my body.
+My hair is falling out, it's thin.
 Maybe a new doctor can help me."

 Was this helpful?YesNo